 Another way to do this is to just ask them through a manage preferences center.

 If your email marketing platform does not have a way for you to collect answers from your customers in a preference center you need a new email marketing program.
 Period, end of story.
 You just do.

 Klaviyo has this (I’m always going to talk about.
 Klaviyo ‘cause it’s what I’m currently using and what I love) but many others do have this as well.

 The idea is that you predetermine how you would split your customer up.
 What information do you want from them to help you understand what they want to hear about?
 How often do they want to receive emails from you?

-So there’s a few basic ones that I always include at a minimum and then the other stuff is really going to depend on your business.
+So there are a few basic ones that I always include at a minimum and then the other stuff is really going to depend on your business.

 How Often Should I Send Emails to My Subscribers?

-The first one is the frequency.
+The first one is frequency.
 How often do they want to hear from you?

 You can adjust this, of course, based on your business.

 You know, if you sell a big-ticket item maybe that path to purchase is going to be a lot longer than say an article of clothing.
 What is kind of the real Keep business that you can expect obviously if you’re a boutique with new arrivals all the time they’re going to come back a lot more often?